 - De-risked design process

-- A report can be produced as part of a quality control and audit process
+- Reports can be produced as part of quality control and audit processes

-- Maximise performance through material selection and positioning and cost efficiency
+- Maximise performance through material selection and cost-efficiency

 - Reduced R&D and development costs

 - Certification or verification- The simulation data output is only as good as the input data.
-At PES we have the engineering experience, expertise and calibre to identify and potential anomalies.
-We will cross check and carry out calculations to ensure the data output is correct.
-FEA is a key tool in the design process, but not a ‘standalone’ solution.
+We have the engineering experience, expertise, and calibre to identify any potential anomalies.
+We will cross-check and carry out calculations to ensure the data output is correct.